aurotripathy/IDS/README.md

        'snmpguess', 'sqlattack', 'worm', 'xterm']
 ```
 For the purposes of classification, we reduce them to just five classes as shown above.
+Also, note that the class distribution is in heavy imbalance
+(will be addressed n a future model).

 The input consists of columns shown in the appendix.